Sketch-Turner/AWBW-Damage-Calculator-Plus/README.md

 ![Valid](images/tutorial/valid.png)

-After changing the unit use in the first attack to an Anti-Air, the follow-up attack becomes invalid since the Defender will always be killed.
+After changing the unit used in the first attack to an Anti-Air, the follow-up attack becomes invalid since the Defender will always be killed.

 ![Invalid](images/tutorial/invalid.png)